Why Lateral Movement Is the Tightest Chokepoint

 1. Connects to the ADMIN$ share on the target

-3. Creates and starts a service with a random name pointing to the copied binary
+3. Creates and starts a service with a randomly-generated 12-character alphanumeric name pointing to the copied PSEXESVC

-4. Executes the specified command through the service
+4. Executes the requested command through the service (PSEXESVC spawns the child)

 5. Returns output to the source